 Usually the exchange rate is much better inside Japan, in which case you should take dollars cash with you to exchange; but sometimes the exchange rate is better inside the US, in which case you should take yen cash with you.
 Even when the exchange rate is worse inside the US, some travelers value the peace of mind that comes from having yen with them from the start.
 (For Australian readers, the exchange rate is always better inside Australia.)

 This is an emergency measure.
 You probably won’t need to have cash with you as soon as you get off the plane because there are ATMs inside Haneda and Narita where you can withdraw cash.
 This advice is only in case your card doesn’t work inside the airport.
 If you choose to take dollars with you, you’ll have to go to an exchange counter inside the airport if your card doesn’t work; these exchange counters offer fairly good exchange rates, and in any case they’re much better than the sharks roaming outside.
 The various private money-changers around town are notorious for ripping off naïve tourists.
 Don’t use them!
 An alternative to your debit card is a traveler’s check.
 You’ll actually get a better exchange rate for traveler’s check inside the airport, but it may not be worth the hassle of getting the traveler’s check to begin with.
 The ideal solution would be to take $100 cash with you and then hold on to it if your card works–if your ATM card works the whole time, then just hold on to your dollars until you get back to America.
 If you convert your currency unnecessarily then you’re losing money in the exchange.
 Just bring your dollars back to America.
 Using an ATM to withdraw yen, the conversion should be lossless, but some banks charge as much as 5% + $10.
 For that reason you should withdraw as much yen as possible each time, to minimize the number of $10 transaction fees.

 If your ATM card doesn’t work, you’ll need this $100 (plus the cost of the hotel if they take cash only) to get you through your first night, then the next day you can resolve the issue with your ATM card not working.
 If it doesn’t (and I want to stress that it’s very unlikely that your card won’t work in the airport) it’ll probably just be an issue with the specific ATM or specific location you’re using.
 So as long as you have enough cash to make it until the next morning, you can withdraw yen someplace else.
 One thing you should know about ATMs in Japan is that they are almost always inside the bank, so when the bank closes in the evening, the ATM inside will be inaccessible.
 I know, that defeats the purpose of an ATM.
 But if you’re prepared for it, it won’t be a problem.

 Two things you should know: One, you need ATMs because most businesses in Japan only accept cash.
-Withdraw 40,000¥ every four days or so and you should be good to go.
+Withdraw 50,000¥ every five days or so and you should be good to go.
 Two, 7-11 is your bastion.
 Forget about the image you have in your head.
 In Japan, 7-11 is a convenience store, ATM, deli, Walgreens, and Western Union all rolled into one.
 Use it; cherish it.
 There were two 7-11s within walking distance of my hotel and let me tell you, they were extremely handy.
 I only used a 7-11 for cash withdrawal once, but the convenience of the food and drink was reason enough to keep coming back.

 2. Research Pasmo and Suica.